 #6 Learn more and more

-The more knowledge you gain, the more confident you’ll become.
-Not a surprise!
+Not surprisingly, the more knowledge you gain, the more confident you’ll become.

-Like a computer, you could do rapid calculations to always pick the best move.
-I bet the imposter syndrome would go away faster than you could snap your finger.
+Like a computer, you could do rapid calculations to always pick the right move.
+I guarantee the imposter syndrome would go away faster than you could snap your finger.

-The key takeaway is to learn as much as you can.
-I always try to absorb as much knowledge as I can with any new line of work.
+The key takeaway is, to learn as much as you can.
+With any new line of work, I absorb as much knowledge as humanly possible by doing the following:

 - Search and read through countless online forum pages

 - Find and speak with the top minds